 - Both inflatable and hard boards under 3.5m in length are classed as 'recreational equipment' and are required to stay within 300m of the shore when at the beach.

-- Wearing a leash attached to your ankle and the board ensures your SUP can't drift away from you if you were to fall off.
+- Your leash is your primary safety device and should be worn at all times.
+Wearing a leash attached to your ankle and the board ensures your SUP can't drift away from you if you were to fall off.
 If you are unattached, your board can easily float off, leaving you in the water at risk to the elements.
-The stay board itself can be a danger for others in the water too.
-However, there are slightly different rules that apply to the ocean, canals and lakes than fast-flowing rivers.
+There are slightly different rules that apply to the ocean, canals and lakes than fast-flowing rivers.
 In fast-flowing rivers, British Canoeing advises that rather than wearing a standard coil leash, it's best to wear a quick release leash.
 This is because if you become snagged on an obstacle and the current is strong, you will easily be able to detach yourself from the board.

 Paddleboarding equipment you'll need